 Tickets here: Seward: Kenai Fjords National Park 6-Hour Cruise

-Tickets here: Seward: Kenai Fjords National Park 7.5-Hour Cruise
+Tickets here: From Seward: Kenai Fjords National Park Cruise with Lunch

-I think that using these useful packing tips will enhance your trip from Anchorage to Seward and help you remain organized while there.
+I think that using these useful packing tips on how to pack lightly will enhance your trip from Anchorage to Seward and help you remain organized while there.

 Travel Locks are an important consideration.
-I always travel with locks for my luggage.
+For me, traveling with locks for my luggage is essential.
 I lock my luggage in my hotel room or Air BnB if there is no room safe for me to use.

-And the Bobble carbon filter ensures fresh clean water whenever and wherever you fill the Bobble.
-You can find filter replacements here.
+The Bobble replaceable carbon filter ensures fresh clean water whenever and wherever you fill the Bobble.

 You will want to bring a backpack or daypack with you to store snacks, your water bottle, phone, extra clothes, etc..
 This foldable water-resistant backpack would be great.